bemusic/bms-clipboarder/README.md

 Secondly, it invokes an individual tool, sending the data from clipboard.
 Lastly, it copies the result from the individual tool into clipboard and sends <kbd>Ctrl+V</kbd> key to paste notes.

+You can change the keyboard shortcut AND÷OR add more tools by editing __BMS Clipboarder.ahk__ file.

 ### 3.2 Individual tools

 This is a command-line program that reads BMS clipboard data from Standard Input, and return resulting clipboard data to Standard Output.

+Although these tools are written in Haskell, __you can create extra tools in any language__.
+You only need to make sure that it obeys the input/output format.

+Haskell is chosen because:

+- It can be compiled into `.exe` files very easily.
+- It has a very smart type system, which means shorter code.
+- It has a strong type system, which helps makes less bug-prone code.

 #### Input Format